 Injector injection start pressure, MPa (kgf/cm²): 23.73...24.90 (242...254)

-The pressurization system is a gas turbine with two turbochargers and an air-to-air ONV.
+Boost system - gas turbine with two turbochargers and air-to-air NVG.

 Generator G-273V:

-- Or the gearbox model ZF-16S151 of the ZAHNRADFABRIK company is mechanical, sixteen-speed, includes a main four-speed gearbox with a built-in two-stage divider located in front of the main gearbox and with a two-stage planetary demultiplier located behind the main gearbox.
+- Or gearbox model ZF-16S151 of the company "ZAHNRADFABRIK" mechanical, sixteen-speed, includes a main four-speed box with a built-in two-stage divider located in front of the main box and with a two-stage planetary demultiplier located behind the main box.

 - Cause of malfunction